istio/istio.io/faq/index.md

 #### What does the Alpha release cover?

-The Alpha release of Istio provides an early preview of the intended functionality and user experience of our service mesh.
+Istio's Alpha release provides an early preview of the intended functionality and user experience of our service mesh.
 We are hoping to solicit early feedback on direction and design decisions.

 The Alpha release includes the following features: